hsharrison/experimentator/docs/creation.rst

    but using a different syntax, so it could be confused.
    This is why we recommend a different file suffix (our examples use ``.exp``).
-   The in-progress experiment file with the ``.exp`` suffix will still contain YAML data, but it will be less likely to be confused with the YAML file passed to |Experiment.from_yaml|.
+   The in-progress experiment file with the ``.exp`` suffix will still contain YAML data, but it will be less likely to be confused with the YAML file passed to |Experiment.from_yaml_file|.

 .. _from-scratch: